crums-io/skipledger/README.md

 > mvn clean install -DskipTests=true

 in each of their directories.
 Omit the last argument above, to include unit tests.
+You are now ready to build this project.
+In this project's root directory:

+> mvn clean install -DskipTests=true

+To build the *sldg* and *mrsl* tools:

+> cd sldg
+> mvn package appassembler:assemble -DskipTests=true
+> cd ../mrsl
+> mvn package appassembler:assemble -DskipTests=true

 ## Changes